• Home

 We decided not to break for lunch and only took a few very short breaks on the descent until we reached the Marangu gate!
 We were finally there after what seemed an endless day of hiking!

 After you are done, each climber enters their information and how far they made it on the climb.
 For those who don’t at least reach Gilman’s Point they get lines drawn through most of their entry.
-Jessica sadly watched her entry get a big line through most of it, but Ethan got to add the time that he reached Uhuru Peak and received an official certificate.
+I sadly watched my entry get a big line through most of it, but Ethan got to add the time that he reached Uhuru Peak and received an official certificate.

 The baobab fruit was a perfect souvenir and was our guide Salim’s idea as we had asked him about the fruit after seeing it in the market in Mwika before we started the climb.
 He had bought one of them for us to eat so we could try it, but then decided that it might make for a better souvenir and he tied it to his pack and the baobab fruit accompanied us on the entire climb.
 We plan to cover it with some protective clear gloss and remove the inside seeds when we return home to help better preserve it.
 It is a great unique and memorable souvenir of our Mount Kilimanjaro climb.